slove1200/BDQ-simulation-framework-shiny/README.md

 - **4. Visualize and Output Results**
   - Visualize PK profiles (full, daily average or weekly average concentrations) of bedaquiline and its metabolite M2
   - Predict proportions of negative cultures over time (from PK-efficacy model)
-  - Predict QTcF interval over time
+  - Predict QTcF interval (or QTcF change from baseline) over time
   - Predict long-term treatment outcomes over time
     - Individual trajectory in different states (outcomes) visualization in individual mode
     - Proportions of patients in each state (outcome) in population mode